 Consumers, not brands are changing the internet

-4 min readBig tech might seem omnipotent.
-Google as the directory of our daily lives; Amazon the arbiter of all things we didn’t know we needed.
+4 min readBig tech might seem omnipotent - Google as the directory of our daily lives, Amazon the arbiter of all things we didn’t know we needed.
 Scratch the surface, however, and you’ll find consumers are far more powerful than they appear.

 Look at how they bend apps and platforms to their will.
 Once, Google Maps only got them from A to B. Now it’s a place for recommendations and reviews of the locations it lists.
-People head to Snapchat Maps to find out where family and friends are hanging out; it used to be there to stick pins in places where content was created.
+People head to Snapchat Maps to find out where family and friends are hanging out, but it used to be there to stick pins in places where content was created.

 The list goes on.
-Spotify streamed tunes; today it’s a favourite app for exploring new artists.
+Spotify just streamed tunes; today it’s a favourite app for exploring new artists.
 TikTok is evolving, too.
 Going beyond entertainment, the social media giant has become a go-to search and discovery tool to satisfy users’ curiosity.

 Consumers, then, are as savvy as they are relentless.
 They will continue to hack apps and offer no mercy to those that don’t deliver what they crave.
 As a result, brands must understand and adapt to their shifting behaviour, and be ready to reshape and reset in short order.